-- The Mitel OIG cannot be deployed in an enterprise DMZ. - The Mitel OIG does not provide firewall protection. - The Mitel OIG cannot be deployed with the Mitel MSL server in gateway mode (on network edge). - The Mitel OIG must not be deployed on the Internet without additional firewall protection. - The Mitel OIG has been tested with the Mitel MBG for the cases where the Mitel MBG is used to provide the web proxy feature for MiVoice Integrations.
+- The Mitel OIG cannot be deployed in an enterprise DMZ. - The Mitel OIG does not provide firewall protection. - The Mitel OIG cannot be deployed with the Mitel MSL server in gateway mode (on network edge). - The Mitel OIG must not be deployed on the Internet without additional firewall protection. - The Mitel OIG has been tested with the Mitel MBG, it is used to provide the web proxy feature for MiVoice Integrations.
 Thus, the Mitel MBG will web proxy HTTPS requests to the Mitel OIG server within the enterprise.
 When using the web proxy feature, the MBG and OIG servers must be configured with a third-party CA certificate.
 Refer to the Mitel MSL server on-line help related to certificate management for specific details about configuring Mitel OIG with a third-party CA certificate.
-A separate MSL server is needed to deploy MBG when the MBG is offering the web proxy feature. - The Mitel OIG must be deployed within an enterprise. - The Mitel OIG must be on the same LAN as the MiVoice call manager or MiVoice call manager system cluster, and the applications that communicate with the Mitel OIG. - The Mitel OIG can use a VPN connection to communicate with a MiVoice call manager. - Applications can use a VPN connection to communicate with a Mitel OIG (See Figure 3). - When considering deployments that will use VPN, lab testing is recommended to confirm behavior. - Two or more Mitel OIGs can be in the same LAN or virtual LAN (See Figure 4). - Mitel OIGs do not communicate with each other. - The number of times a Mitel OIG application (communicating with a Mitel OIG server) is deployed at different sites is unlimited.
+A separate MSL server is needed to deploy MBG when the MBG is offering the web proxy feature. - With MBG 11.3 SP1, more URLs are allowed.
+Hence, Session and Call Control Services can be utilized by Third party OIG Applications, MSL Page and Mitel OIG page is accessible across MBG. - The Mitel OIG must be deployed within an enterprise. - The Mitel OIG must be on the same LAN as the MiVoice call manager or MiVoice call manager system cluster, and the applications that communicate with the Mitel OIG. - The Mitel OIG can use a VPN connection to communicate with a MiVoice call manager. - Applications can use a VPN connection to communicate with a Mitel OIG (See Figure 3). - When considering deployments that will use VPN, lab testing is recommended to confirm behavior. - Two or more Mitel OIGs can be in the same LAN or virtual LAN (See Figure 4). - Mitel OIGs do not communicate with each other. - The number of times a Mitel OIG application (communicating with a Mitel OIG server) is deployed at different sites is unlimited.